 Additional Reporting Requirements: Mid-Sized Nonprofit Organizations

-In addition to filing a Form 990 income tax return and the corresponding State return (above), both the Massachusetts AGO and the N.H.
-OAG require mid-sized nonprofit organizations to submit Reviewed Financial Statements accompanied by a CPA’s Review Report along with their State return filing.
+In addition to filing a Form 990 income tax return and the corresponding State return (above), both the N.H.
+OAG and the Massachusetts AGO require mid-sized nonprofit organizations to submit Reviewed Financial Statements accompanied by a CPA’s Review Report along with their State return filing.
 A “mid-sized nonprofit organization” is defined by annual gross revenue, as follows:

 Massachusetts: Between $200,000 and $500,000

 Performing Reviews of Financial Statements of nonprofit organizations is one of the specialty attestation services that TwardyCPA has provided for its clients since its inception in 2010.
 TwardyCPA performs Reviews of Financial Statements of nonprofit organizations in accordance with the rules and regulations set forth in the AICPA’s Statement on Standards for Accounting and Review Services (SSARS), Section 90.
-My CPA licenses are unrestricted, and as such, confer on me full authority to issue independent reports of any kind on financial statements of business entities or nonprofit organizations in both Massachusetts and in New Hampshire.
+My CPA licenses are unrestricted, and as such, confer on me full authority to issue independent reports of any kind on financial statements of business entities or nonprofit organizations in both New Hampshire and in Massachusetts.

 Additional Reporting Requirements: Large Nonprofit Organizations

-In addition to filing a Form 990 income tax return and the corresponding State return (above), both the Massachusetts AGO and the N.H.
-OAG require large nonprofit organizations to submit Audited Financial Statements accompanied by a CPA’s Audit Report along with their State return filing.
+In addition to filing a Form 990 income tax return and the corresponding State return (above), both the N.H.
+OAG and the Massachusetts AGO require large nonprofit organizations to submit Audited Financial Statements accompanied by a CPA’s Audit Report along with their State return filing.
 A “large nonprofit organization” is defined by annual gross revenue, as follows:

 Massachusetts: Over $500,000